willake/vreactable/README.md

 ## Installation

-You are not required to download the source code.
-To run this tool, you can simply download the [release version](https://github.com/willake/vreactable/releases/).
+Downloading the source code is not necessary for running this tool.
+You can easily utilize the tool by downloading the [release version](https://github.com/willake/vreactable/releases/).

 ## Prerequisite to run VReactable

-To run the whole VReactable pipeline, there are 3 components need to be prepared.
+To execute the complete VReactable pipeline, three components must be prepared.

 ### Component 1: Webcam and Aruco Markers

 #### Camera

 Connect the webcam with your computer or laptop.
-Next, locate your camera above a plane like a empty table.
-The optimal height will be 80cm.
+Next, locate your camera above a plane, such as an empty table, at an optimal height of 80cm.

-When camera is located, it is required to calibrate camera parameters.
-First, you need to print a Charuco Board.
-Charuco Board, is a common material to calibrate the camera parameters for increasing accurancy of tracking.
-By clicking the button `Generate charuco board`, the board image will be generated in `${projectfolder}\resources\aruco\charuco_board`.
+Once the camera is in place, it's essential to calibrate its parameters.
+To do this, print a Charuco Board, a common tool for enhancing tracking accuracy during camera calibration.
+Click the `Generate charuco board` button to create the board image, which will be saved in `${projectfolder}\resources\aruco\charuco_board`.

-Now it is ready for calibration.
-Select the camera that you would like to calibrate.
-Click the button `Calibrate Camera`, a window will show up.
-Then, present your Charuco Board in the camera view.
-When all the markers are tracked, press `S` on your keyboard to save the sample image.
-Take at least 20 images from different angles and distances can have a best quality of camera parameters.
-When enough samples are captured, press `Q` to start calibration.
-This process will present each sample to you.
-In this phase, you can decide whether to accept a certain sample.
-By pressing `A` to accept sample, or pressing `R` to reject sample.
+With the Charuco Board ready, select the camera you wish to calibrate and click the `Calibrate Camera` button to open a window.
+Display the Charuco Board within the camera's view, and when all markers are tracked, press `S` on your keyboard to save the sample image.
+For optimal results, capture at least 20 images from various angles and distances.
+Once enough samples are obtained, press `Q` to initiate the calibration process.
+During calibration, each sample will be presented, allowing you to decide whether to accept (`A`) or reject (`R`) a particular sample.

 ![Sampling](./assets/readme/sampling_optimized.gif)

-In the end a `calib.npz` file should be seen at `${projectfolder}\resources\calibration`.
+In the end, a `calib.npz` file should be seen at `${projectfolder}\resources\calibration`.

 **Note that it is not required to recalibrate the camera every time, it can be done at once.**